zkopru-network/blind-find/README.md

 }
 ```

-Run `search` with the hub's information and your public key encoded in base64 (i.e. the value in `pubKeyBase64Encoded` field) as the public key of the target user.
+Call `search` with public hub's hostname, port, and paste your public key encoded in base64.

 It will take a few minutes or longer depending on how many users have joined the hub.
-When the command finishes, you will get a Proof Of Indirect Connection encoded in base64 in `base64Encoded` field.
+When the command finishes, you will get a [Proof of Indirect Connection][spec-proof-of-indirect-connection] encoded in base64 in `base64Encoded` field.
 Because you are simultaneously the searcher and the target, both `pubkeySearcher` and `pubkeyTarget` fields should be your public key encoded in base64.

 ```bash
 $ blind-find user search blindfind.mhchia.com 5566 PUBKEY_BASE64_ENCODED